technik-gegg/LeoNerd-OLED-Module-Library/README.md

 + added queryOptions() method to read out the Options register
 + added encoder wheel acceleration handling as used in GMagicans alternative firmware version
 + updated basic example (added playing tune, decreased the memory footprint)
++ added conditional compiling for ESP32 since *Wire.end()* is unknown to the framework